failk8s/lab-carvel-passwords/workshop/content/exercises/04-random-numbers.md

 The workaround for this is to create a dictionary as a global variable and use it to hold state variables required.

-Now lets look at a YAML template file which attempts to use this module.
+Now lets look at a YAML template file which attempts to use this module in ``resources-v2/secret.yaml``.

 ```editor:open-file
 file: ~/exercises/resources-v2/secret.yaml